February 07, 2025 6 min read

 In this low tech example above, HC is grown using an aquasoil cap over raw garden soil.
 Aquasoilactually makes a great cap; it stays on top of raw soil easily, whereas heavier sand sometimes sink if the substrate is disturbed.

-Many plants fail to grow, not because growth conditions are entirely lacking, but because they cannot withstand the transitioning process when transferred from another tank with very different water parameters.
+Many plants fail to grow, not because of a lack of growth conditions, but because they cannot withstand the transition process when transferred from another aquarium with very different water parameters.

-In CO2 injected planted aquariums, the quick boost in growth allows plants to adjust rapidly.
-In non-CO2 injected planted tanks, plants have to do the tough adjustment without the help of sufficient CO2.
-There are 2 key parts to reducing transition shock:
+In CO2-injected planted aquariums, the rapid increase in growth allows plants to adapt quickly.
+In non-CO2-injected planted tanks, plants have to make the difficult adjustment without the help of sufficient CO2.
+There are 2 key parts to reducing the transition shock:

 Step 1: perform full pre-cycling

-This means completing ammonia cycling for the tank, and allowing the tank bacteria colonies to mature, typically letting the tank's filter run and the water to settle over 2-3 weeks.
-This process can be hastened if using starter bacteria culture to about 1 week.
-This step is often ignored by eager aquarists who are impatient, to great peril.
-Ammonia burn young and sensitive plants easily.
+This means completing the ammonia cycle for the tank and allowing the tank bacteria colonies to mature, usually by running the tank filter and allowing the water to settle for 2-3 weeks.
+This process can be accelerated to about 1 week if a starter culture is used.
+This step is often ignored by impatient aquarists at their peril.
+Ammonia easily burns young and delicate plants.

 For detailed steps on how to cycle a tank, click here.